Variance-Gated Ensembles: An Epistemic-Aware Framework for Uncertainty Estimation: Framework Definition and Setup

 Differentiating with respect to the predictive spread $s_c$ yields

 The derivative is strictly negative, indicating that increasing predictive spread decreases the gate value.
 The factor $1/k_c s_c^{2}$ shows that the magnitude of this effect decays rapidly as $s_c$ grows.
-Thus, classes with high ensemble disagreement experience strong suppression, while further increases in large spreads have diminishing influence. \end{proof} \begin{remark} Increasing the predictive spread $s_c$ while holding $\bar p_c$ and $k_c$ fixed decreases the gate through two mechanisms: i) A linear dependence on $\bar p_c$ and a quadratic decay in $s_c$, and ii) the saturation factor $(1-\Gamma_c)$ that ensures once the gate is already small, additional increases in spread have limited effect.
-This behavior enforces strong suppression for uncertain classes, while the quadratic decay in $s_c$ ensures diminishing sensitivity as predictive spread grows. \end{remark} \end{proposition} \begin{proposition}[Sensitivity to scalar $\mathbf{k}$] For the exponential gate $\boldsymbol{\Gamma} = 1 - e^{-\mathbf{\bar{p}}/\mathbf{ks}}$, where $k_c$ may be user-defined or learned, the derivative with respect to $\mathbf{k}$ is $\partial\boldsymbol{\Gamma}/\partial \mathbf{k} < 0$ and scales inversely to squared $\mathbf{k}$ and $\mathbf{s}$. \begin{proof} Consider a single class $c \in \{1,\dots,C\}$, for which
+Thus, classes with high ensemble disagreement experience strong suppression, while further increases in large spreads have diminishing influence. \end{proof} \begin{remark} Increasing the predictive spread $s_c$ while holding $\bar p_c$ and $k_c$ fixed decreases the gate through two mechanisms: i) a linear dependence on $\bar p_c$ and a quadratic decay in $s_c$; and ii) the saturation factor $(1-\Gamma_c)$ that ensures once the gate is already small, additional increases in spread have limited effect.
+This behavior enforces strong suppression for uncertain classes, while the quadratic decay in $s_c$ ensures diminishing sensitivity as predictive spread grows. \end{remark} \end{proposition} \begin{proposition}[Sensitivity to scalar $\mathbf{k}$] For the exponential gate $\boldsymbol{\Gamma} = 1 - e^{-\mathbf{\bar{p}}/\mathbf{ks}}$, where $k_c$ may be user-defined or learned, the derivative with respect to $\mathbf{k}$ is $\partial\boldsymbol{\Gamma}/\partial \mathbf{k} < 0$ and is modulated by mean confidence $\mathbf{\bar{p}}$ through both an explicit linear prefactor $\bar{p}_c$ and the saturation term $(1 - \Gamma_c)$, which itself depends on $\bar{p}_c$ through the exponent. \begin{proof} Consider a single class $c \in \{1,\dots,C\}$, for which

 Differentiating with respect to the scaling parameter $k_c$ yields

 Thus, increasing $k_c$ decreases the gate value.
 The inverse quadratic dependence on $k_c$ shows that the influence of the scaling parameter rapidly diminishes as $k_c$ grows, resulting in controlled and saturating sensitivity. \end{proof} \begin{remark} Increasing $k_c$ while holding $\bar p_c$ and $s_c$ fixed decreases the gate by increasing the effective predictive spread.
 The quadratic decay in $k_c$ ensures that sensitivity to further increases rapidly diminishes, while the saturation factor $(1 - \Gamma_c)$ prevents excessive attenuation once the gate is already small.
 Under mild distributional assumptions on ensemble dispersion, the product $k_c s_c$ may be interpreted as a classwise risk-tolerance threshold reflecting typical deviations from the ensemble mean. \end{remark} \end{proposition}